 Five quick questions and answers about electric cars, charging and holiday homes

-For owners of electric vehicles, the combination of holiday homes and summer holidays can lead to unforeseen questions and challenges.
+Electric car charging and holiday homes can lead to unforeseen questions and challenges.
 Get answers to the most frequently asked questions in this min-guide.

-Electric vehicles (EVs) and holiday homes can be a perfect match – as long as you have the right approach, knowledge and equipment.
+Electric vehicles (EVs) and holiday homes can be a perfect match with the right approach, knowledge and equipment.

-One issue to take into consideration is that far from all holiday homes have a charge box.
+One issue is that not all holiday homes have a charge box.

-EV owners should ensure that they have answers to core questions if the summer holidays involve a trip to a holiday home.
+EV owners should make sure they are well prepared if the summer holidays involve a holiday home.

-In this guide, we present answers to five of the most common questions that EV owners will have about holiday homes, EVs and charging.
+In this guide, we present answers to common questions EV owners will have about holiday homes, EVs, and charging.

 As an EV car owner, what should I look for when booking a holiday home?